splunk/rpm_app_for_splunk/docs/README.md

 #1.
 Prepare Splunk for Data ingest

 Splunk requires 2 data inputs for the App to work.
 First is the creation of the [Splunk HTTP Event Collector (HEC)](https://docs.splunk.com/Documentation/Splunk/9.0.1/Data/UsetheHTTPEventCollector).
 This allows UiPath to stream events from webhooks to the HTTPS endpoint.
 Second, is the standard [Splunk Listening port :9997](https://docs.splunk.com/Documentation/Splunk/9.0.1/Forwarding/Enableareceiver).
 This is for the Splunk Universal Forwarder (UF) for Windows.
-The UF does two operations, collecting Windows perfmon (CPU, Mem, Disk, and Network) from the Robots, and Orchestrators and to constantly monitor the log files produced by UiPath.
+The UF does two operations, collecting Windows perfmon (CPU, Mem, Disk, and Network) from the Robots, and logging the execution logs from the UiPath Orchestrator.

 #2.
 Configure Data Collection